 Buy vs. Earn

-Clarence Francis said, “You can buy someone’s time, you can buy someone’s physical presence at a given place, you can even buy a measured number of skilled muscular motions per hour or day.
+“You can buy someone’s time, you can buy someone’s physical presence at a given place, you can even buy a measured number of skilled muscular motions per hour or day.
 But you cannot buy enthusiasm; you cannot buy initiative; you cannot buy loyalty; you cannot buy devotion of hearts, minds and souls.
 You have to earn these things.”

-How about you?
-What steps can you take today to start earning the enthusiasm, initiative and devotion of your employees?
+- How about you?
+What steps can you take today to start earning the enthusiasm, initiative, and devotion of your employees?